 ABOUT THE AUTHORS:

-Eden is a member of the Bulletin's Science and Security Board and a senior research scholar and associate director for research at Stanford University’s Center for International Security and Cooperation.
+Lynn Eden Eden is a member of the Bulletin's Science and Security Board and a senior research scholar and associate director for research at Stanford University’s Center for International Security and Cooperation.
 Eden is also co-chair of U.S. Pugwash and a member of the International Pugwash Council.
 Her scholarly work focuses on the military and society, and nuclear weapons history and policy, including nuclear abolition.
 Eden’s Whole World on Fire: Organizations, Knowledge, and Nuclear Weapons Devastation won the American Sociological Association’s 2004 Robert K. Merton award for best book in science and technology studies.

-A physicist, Postol is professor of science, technology, and national security policy at MIT.
+Theodore A. Postol A physicist, Postol is professor of science, technology, and national security policy at MIT.
 His expertise is in ballistic missile defense technologies and ballistic missiles more generally.
 Prior to coming to MIT, he worked as an analyst at the Office of Technology Assessment and as a science and policy adviser to the chief of naval operations.
 In 2001, he received the Norbert Wiener Prize from Computer Professionals for Social Responsibility for uncovering numerous false claims about missile defenses.

-Starr is the director of the University of Missouri's Clinical Laboratory Science Program, as well as a senior scientist at the Physicians for Social Responsibility.
+Steven Starr Starr is the director of the University of Missouri's Clinical Laboratory Science Program, as well as a senior scientist at the Physicians for Social Responsibility.
 He has worked with the Swiss, Chilean, and Swedish governments in support of their efforts at the United Nations to eliminate thousands of high-alert, launch-ready U.S. and Russian nuclear weapons; he maintains the website Nuclear Darkness.